PatriciaXiao/CS131-Project-Sample-Grading-Script/README.md

     ```
 * I think it should work for mac and linux, probably won't work on Windows
 * Probably a little bit adaptation is needed, probably the version matters
+* Probably some mistake in this readme...
+I was too tired when I wrote this
 * Once it works, feel free to add your own test cases in ```client_basic.SuperClient.test```; it's easy isn't it?

 ## About organizing log files